 So how do you know if the symptoms your child is displaying are the flu or something less serious?
 Here are a few of the most common ways flu presents itself:

 - In children, stomach and digestive upset

 If you see the above symptoms, in any combination, it’s a good time to get tested.
 The truth is, there are a variety of symptoms that may be flu, and they tend to vary from person to person.
 Diagnosing flu by symptoms alone is so difficult that even trained medical professionals sometimes get it wrong.
 The only way to be certain is to be tested.
 Fortunately, rapid infectious disease testing is a simple, painless procedure that can be done in just about any doctor’s office or even from the comfort of home.

 Get Treatment at Home

 And since DispatchHealth teams can also help with everything from urinary tract infections (UTIs) to sprained ankles, they’re a great option for busy families during flu season or any other time of the year.
-They even accept most insurance as well as Medicaid and Tricare, so you’ll get quality care from the comfort of home without breaking the bank.
+They even accept most insurance, so you’ll get quality care from the comfort of home without breaking the bank.
 So the next time your little ones are sick, be sure to call in the team from DispatchHealth!